vyoung831/Mintee/doc/Development/failure-handling-and-error-reporting.md

 ![](./img/failure-handling-and-error-reporting-throwing.png)

 ### Throwing in model components
-To simplify failure detection in model components, Mu requires that all failable functions in model components be defined as throwing functions (including initializers).
+To simplify failure detection in model components, Mintee requires that all failable functions in model components be defined as throwing functions (including initializers).
 Thus, when a component calls a throwing Core Data function, it is expected to either
 1. (If view component) Handle the error OR
 1. Re-throw error for view component to handle.